-The mission of the Office of Institutional Analysis is to provide objective, systematic, and thorough research in support of the College’s goals, planning, decision-making, assessment, and enhancement of student experience.
+The Office of Institutional Analysis conducts systematic and thorough research in support of the College’s goals, planning, decision-making, assessment, and enhancement of student experience.
 It serves as a reliable source for comprehensive, accurate, and consistent information concerning institutional characteristics.

-- Collecting and analyzing data (e.g., conducting various surveys) and producing research reports to assess learning environments, student engagement, satisfaction, and learning outcomes, alumni outcomes, and other aspects of educational effectiveness;
+- Collecting and analyzing data (e.g., conducting various surveys) and producing research reports assessing learning environments, student engagement, satisfaction, and learning outcomes, alumni outcomes, and other aspects of educational effectiveness;

-- Updating the College Fact Book and Facts and Figures website;
+- Compiling and updating the College Fact Book and the Facts & Figures website;

-- Conducting peer benchmarking and data analysis of national trends related to the higher education environment;
+- Conducting peer benchmarking and data analyses of national trends related to the higher education environment;

-- Providing support for reaccreditation reviews and program reviews.
+- Providing data support for reaccreditation reviews and program reviews.